A deal with Brave's ad-blocking browser and publisher Dow Jones shows how online ads might get less invasive

-Maybe newspapers don't hate the ad-blocking Brave browser after all, judging by a partnership the startup announced Wednesday with publisher Dow Jones.
+Maybe newspapers don't hate the ad-blocking Brave browser after all, judging by a partnership the startup announced Wednesday with publisher Dow Jones Media Group.

-Two years ago, newspapers including The New York Times, Washington Post and Wall Street Journal -- the latter published by Dow Jones -- called Brave's ad blocking "illegal."
-Now, though, Dow Jones is offering a limited number of people who download Brave two years of free access to its Barrons.com website or to a premium MarketWatch newsletter.
+Two years ago, newspapers including The New York Times, Washington Post and Wall Street Journal -- the latter published by Dow Jones Media Group parent company Dow Jones -- called Brave's ad blocking "illegal."
+Now, though, Dow Jones Media Group is offering a limited number of people who download Brave two years of free access to its Barrons.com website or to a premium MarketWatch newsletter.

 "As global digital publishers, we believe it is important to continually explore new and emerging technologies that can be used to build quality customer experiences," said Daniel Bernard, a senior vice president at Barron's, in a statement.